bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 - Optional questions are not marked.
 Why not?

-  You need to define the mark-symbol by yourself via the TypoScript-setting: settings.template.optionalMark = *.
+  You need to define the mark-symbol by yourself via the TypoScript-setting.
+E.g. settings.template.optionalMark = *.

 - The text changes to english when I activate Ajax.
 Whats wrong?